Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Experimental Evaluation

 \subsubsection{White-box Attack}

 To begin with, we present several cases of the adversarial attack against diverse medical diagnosis tasks under different attack strengths in Fig. \ref{fig:3}.
 We can easily observe that computer-aided diagnosis models are extremely vulnerable to adversarial examples, even with a small adversarial perturbation size.
-The medical classification models are misguided by adversaries to make high-confidence misdiagnoses, which can further interfere with clinical judgment.
-In addition, incorrect segmentation results induced by adversaries can also lead to false treatment suggestions.
+The medical classification models are misguided by adversaries to make high-confidence misdiagnoses, which can interfere with clinical judgment.
+Moreover, incorrect segmentation results induced by adversaries can lead to false treatment suggestions.

 To comprehensively measure the adversarial effect on medical classification models, we report the accuracy against several white-box attacks in both binary and multi-class classification settings, as shown in Table \ref{tab:3}.
 Note that we adopt the cross-entropy loss function for adversary generation.
 It can be seen that there exists a significant plunge of accuracy as increasing the adversarial perturbation size.
 In addition, we can easily observe that multi-class classification models suffer from a more severe accuracy drop than binary classification models.
 However, existing medical adversarial defense methods mainly focus on binary diagnosis, which is relatively easy to construct robust models.
-In this paper, we claim that constructing adversarial robustness for multi-class medical classification is more challenging and can further be generalized to various clinical scenarios.
+In this paper, we claim that constructing robustness for multi-class medical classification is more challenging and can further be generalized to various clinical scenarios.

-In addition to adversarial attacks against medical classification, we also evaluate the performance of medical segmentation models against PGD-based adversarial examples, as shown in Table \ref{tab:4}.
-We adopt Binary Cross-Entropy (BCE) loss and also Dice loss as the adversarial loss for adversary generation.
-It can be seen that adversarial examples generated by reducing Dice loss can achieve a better attack performance against medical segmentation models.
+Beyond adversarial attacks against medical classification, we also evaluate the performance of medical segmentation against PGD-based adversaries, as shown in Table \ref{tab:4}.
+We adopt Binary Cross-Entropy (BCE) loss, IOU loss and Dice loss as the adversarial loss for adversary generation.
+Intuitively, optimizing IOU loss during adversary generation significantly degrades mIOU, while using Dice loss as the adversarial loss notably reduces the Dice value.